 David: Many many years in many cases.

-Jay: Yeah, um, ok, so what we’re gonna do today is we’re going to go through all twenty tasks of the PTE and I’m just going to pick your brains a little bit on what the task is testing for and how best the student should approach the task so we’ll start with the speaking section.
+Jay: Yeah, um, ok, so what we’re gonna do today is we’re going to go through all twenty PTE tasks and I’m just going to pick your brains a little bit on what the task is testing for and how best the student should approach the task so we’ll start with the speaking section.

 Jay: And read aloud, whats it testing for?

-David: Well read aloud is testing, the thing in PTE academic we have a lot of integrated skills questions, so a lot of the questions test more than one skill.
+David: Well read aloud PTE task is testing, the thing in PTE academic we have a lot of integrated skills questions, so a lot of the questions test more than one skill.

 David: How can you speak, can you speak naturally?
 So those are the areas where we really focus on in that particular question so if you’re a student responding to that then obviously you have to, you know, read that naturally as possible.